nicolasdespres/picosqlite/HACKING.md

 # Make a release

-1. Choose a version number
+1. Choose a version number.

 Look at previous release numbers: